MEET EMMA: ACCREDITED PRACTISING DIETITIAN

 Australia and New Zealand Eating Disorder Academy

-It's important to note that Accredited Practising Dietitians are the sole Allied Health Professionals acknowledged by Medicare to provide of medical nutrition therapy.
+It's important to note that Accredited Practising Dietitians are the sole Allied Health Professionals acknowledged by Medicare to provide medical nutrition therapy.

 Their responsibilities encompass overseeing and administering the accreditation process for dietetics within the country.